Points of interest in a call

 Article summary

 Identify areas of your calls that require attention via the Points of interest tab on the left side of the call page.
-Find out what types of questions were asked, which trackers were detected, and more.
+See if playbook elements were mentions, what types of questions were asked, which trackers were detected, and more.

-If we identify any points of interest in a call, they'll will be highlighted with a label.
-Click on the label to see the relevant snippets.
-Click on a snippet and you'll be taken to that moment of the call.
+Click on a label to see the relevant snippets.
+Click on a snippet to go to that moment of the call.

 Questions